f5devcentral/f5-techXchange2023-ModernApps/lab_1.3.md

 ![](/images/brewz-group.png)

+### Group 1 module definition:

-This module will perform the following:
+The *appstack-lab.hcl* group will perform the following:
 1) Deploy recommendations and inventory services to the vk8s cluster
 2) Deploy spa, mongo-initdb, checkout and api services to the mk8s cluster
 3) Create the origin pools pointing to each K8s service, selecting the site/vsite reference depending on the cluster